Professor Della Forster

 MBBS, MMed, PhD, IBCLC, FABM, FILCA

-Lisa Amir is a medical practitioner with a long-standing interest in women's health.
+Lisa is a medical practitioner with a long-standing interest in women's health.
 Having qualified as a lactation consultant in 1989, Lisa continues to work in breastfeeding medicine at the Women's and as a private practitioner.
-She is conducting research in the area of breastfeeding – from rates and determinants of breastfeeding, to nipple and breast pain in breastfeeding women, to the use of medicines for breastfeeding women.
+She is conducting research in the area of breastfeeding – from rates and determinants of breastfeeding, to nipple and breast pain in breastfeeding women, to the use of medicines for breastfeeding women and breastfeeding in public.
 Lisa is Editor-in-Chief of the online journal, International Breastfeeding Journal.

-Fiona has worked as a midwife in a range of clinical areas for over 20 years.
-She is the Midwifery and Maternity Services Research Unit Research Coordinator, and is the trial coordinator for the RUBY (Ringing Up about Breastfeeding), a randomised controlled trial exploring early telephone peer support for breastfeeding.
-Fiona is enrolled in a Higher Degree by research.
+Fiona has worked as a midwife in a range of clinical areas for over 25 years.
+She is the Midwifery and Maternity Services Research Unit Research Coordinator,and is the project coordinator for the Baggarrook Yurrongi (Woman’s Journey), NHMRC funded partnership project- improving the outcomes of Aboriginal mothers and babies through continuity of midwife care.
+Fiona was the project coordinator for RUBY (Ringing Up about Breastfeeding), a randomised controlled trial exploring early telephone peer support for breastfeeding,and is a PhD candidate exploring the experiences and outcomes of women who received peer support in the RUBY trial.

 Dr Touran Shafiei